SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Superclass aka base class
 subclass aka derived class
-In most programming languages, you refer to your superclass=base class with the keyword <code>super</code>.
+In most programming languages, you refer to your superclass=base class with the keyword `super`.
 In most programming languages, you specify a subclass/superclass relationship like so: Subclass extends Superclass In ruby, you specify a subclass/superclass relationship like so: Subclass < Superclass In C#/Java, making a class final disallows a subclass from inheriting from it.